-Each IRU and Dense router in the Altix 4700 system has an updated and enhanced system control implementation.
+Each IRU in the Altix 450 system has an updated and enhanced system control implementation.
 This updated system controller provides both L1 and L2 functionality.
 The system controller utilizes an embedded version of the Linux operating system.
 L1 functionality is provided by an application that is always running on the system controller.
 When the enclosure is connected to a LAN via the L2 host connector, the system controller spawns an application that provides L2 functionality.